 Entities should implement a related party policy or written procedures describing the entity’s related party transaction approval/authorization process, related party relationship and transaction identification process, tracking and periodic monitoring process, and details regarding what relationships are deemed to constitute related parties for financial reporting purposes.
 Most entities have put into practice the use of a related interest form or questionnaire to document related party relationships and transactions.
 The form is completed on an annual basis, at a minimum, by the related parties.
 The forms are available for revision and updates as necessary throughout the year.
 Then, at year-end, a designated individual performs a review of the forms for completeness and the forms are utilized in the financial reporting disclosure process.

 At YHB we understand the complexities that come with running a community bank.
 That’s why we help make the complex simple, so you can grow confidently.
-If you have any questions, please do not hesitate to reach out to us at YHBcpa.com.
+If you have any questions, please do not hesitate to contact us.